unitaryfund/mitiq/docs/source/guide/zne-3-options.md

 Here, $G$ is a single circuit layer containing individual that can be performed simultaneously.

-To use this method, call {func}`.zne.scaling.insert_id_layers()` with both a circuit to scale, and a scale factor.
+To use this method, call {func}`.zne.scaling.identity_insertion.insert_id_layers()` with both a circuit to scale, and a scale factor.
 Alternatively, pass it as the `scale_noise` argument to {func}`.zne.execute_with_zne` to use it instead of the default method of {func}`.fold_gates_at_random`.

-#### Integer and real scale factors
+#### Integer and Real Scale Factors

 When the scale factor is 1, no identity layers are inserted and circuit depth remains unchanged.

-For some scale factor greater than 1, there will need be some layers inserted non-uniformly to approach the desired scale factor.
+For some scale factor greater than 1, there will need to be some layers inserted non-uniformly to approach the desired scale factor.
+This is determined by the scale factor being an integer or a float.

+- When the scale factor is an integer, identity layers are inserted uniformly after each moment in the input circuit.
+- When the scale factor is a non-integer, identity layers are inserted uniformly until the closest integer less than the scale factor is achieved.
+Then the layers are inserted at random to achieve a value approximately close to the intended scale factor.

 ##### Example